 This process is even simpler than scanning the QR Code at shops & making the payments through the mobile UPI applications that usually require location access, entering the amount, entering the pin, etc.

-How do I create a QR code for an e-Invoice?
+How do I create a QR code for an e-Invoicing?

 Whereas type-2 is only applicable to B2C Invoices, where taxpayers have to use tools or software to create dynamic QR codes that will contain the Invoice details as well as the referral payment link.